 Although the second lockdown has been lifted and Christmas is around the corner, there was a sense of real sadness at Bridgeside Lodge today.
 A lot of residents were upset and confused while staff were exhausted and stressed.
 But Ben came armed with his Double Bass and a book of Christmas carols with which to gently distract and cheer.
 Starting on the third floor, we played in the communal dining area.
 Two residents who don’t usually join our activities came and sat with us.
-One Scottish lady was thrilled to join us: “That’s a big fiddle”, and even more delighted when we played and sang Auld Lang Syne for her.
+One Scottish lady, I.B, was thrilled to join us and even more delighted when we played and sang Auld Lang Syne for her.

 “I’m proud to be Scottish!
 Gosh, that’s a big fiddle!”

 L also sat with us, reaching towards the musicians.

 - Resident L, BSL